Seeking Cantors for Full-Time/Limited Service Positions

 • If both search chairs can coordinate the schedules, flights, costs, etc and can agree that both congregations’ interests are being served, and if the candidate agrees that the arrangement is in their best interests, the plan should be submitted to the Director of Placement for approval.

 • If the Director of Placement approves of the plan, it may go forward.

 The responsibility to make good on any reimbursements lies with the search chairs.

 • The candidate should not be involved in the process of collecting monies on behalf of either congregation.
 Instead, the candidate should submit receipts for expenses as directed by both search chairs separately.

 • It is not a good idea for three or more congregations to coordinate interviews.
 It becomes too cumbersome and too onerous for the candidate.

 One More Important Travel Note:

 It is strongly recommended that you purchase refundable air tickets.
 These tickets do cost more.
 If, however, a candidate takes another position before that candidate interviews with your congregation, purchasing refundable tickets will have ensured that your congregation will not be out the cost of the airfare for that Cantor's travel to you.
 Please keep in mind the fact that if a candidate finds their congregational shidduch before they interview with you, it would be disingenuous for that Cantor to continue interviewing with other congregations, including yours.
 Since finding the right Cantor really is very much like finding the right spouse, chances are if a candidate decided on another position that Cantor was not the right match for your congregation.
 Try not to be too disappointed, and prepare yourselves to move on.

 1. Consult with the Cantor and with temple staff before finalizing arrangements and meetings, meals and tours for the visit.
 Do not run your Cantorial candidate ragged.
 Note: Hotels are always better than home hospitality, as heimish as the latter may seem.
 Please see the sample visit schedule on the ACC website.

-2. When you schedule an on-site interview, allow plenty of downtime for the candidate before the audition.
+2. When you schedule an on-site interview, allow plenty of downtime for the candidate before the audition portion of the interview visit.